The fourth and final method is to use the

 The library path is set using the

-Notice, while these configurations will work correctly on this particular machine,
+Notice, while these configurations will work correctly on our test machine,

 it is highly dependent on the directory structure and platform.